elonekrasniqi/CaesarAndVigenere/README.md

   - For Vigenère cipher: Users are prompted to enter the encryption key.

 ### Functions
-- caesar_encrypt: Encrypts text using the Caesar cipher.
+- `caesar_encrypt`: Encrypts text using the Caesar cipher.
-- caesar_decrypt: Decrypts text using the Caesar cipher.
+- `caesar_decrypt`: Decrypts text using the Caesar cipher.
-- vigenere_encrypt: Encrypts text using the Vigenère cipher.
+- `vigenere_encrypt`: Encrypts text using the Vigenère cipher.
-- vigenere_decrypt: Decrypts text using the Vigenère cipher.
+- `vigenere_decrypt`: Decrypts text using the Vigenère cipher.
-- select_operation: Handles user input for selecting the operation (encrypt/decrypt) and processing the file.
+- `select_operation`: Handles user input for selecting the operation (encrypt/decrypt) and processing the file.
-- main: Initializes the GUI and sets up the main application window.
+- `main`: Initializes the GUI and sets up the main application window.

 ### How to Use
 - **Clone this repository to your local machine.**